Woman dies on first day of Burning Man festival, prompting police investigation

 A woman died at the Burning Man arts festival over the weekend, authorities and the event organizers said.
 The circumstances around her death weren't immediately clear, but law enforcement has confirmed that there's an investigation underway to determine what happened.

-Members of the festival's emergency services team found the woman unresponsive at around 11:30 a.m. on Sunday morning, which was the opening day of Burning Man's weeklong event schedule, the organizers announced on the festival's website.
+Members of the festival's emergency services team found the woman, identified by the Pershing County Sheriff's Office as 39-year-old Kendra Frazer, unresponsive at around 11:30 a.m. on Sunday morning, which was the opening day of Burning Man's weeklong event schedule, the organizers announced on the festival's website.

 "Deputies responded to the address provided and confirmed the death of a female participant," the sheriff said in a statement.
 The office's investigation into her death will remain open while an autopsy is conducted to determine the official cause and manner in which she died, he added.
 CBS News reached out to the Pershing County Sheriff's Office for more information but has not received a response.